I remember being a young, ambitious makeup student when a very cool opportunity to work with the boss on a very cool, big film came my way.

 So I hope that this becomes infectious with you, too. (not in a The Last of Us kind of infectious way) but that I can share a technique or two.
 And yes, perhaps pass on to you my love of makeup and creating cool stuff somewhat infectiously.

-And that we can walk down this path of makeup together.
+I hope we can walk down this path together.

 P.S.
 Yes, I love The Simpsons.
 Seasons 5 through 9.